Best Booking Software With Payment for Service Businesses in 2026

 1. Paid sessions

 This is the core feature for any booking software with payment.
-Lunacal connects with Stripe or PayPal in a couple of clicks, and once that is done, you can attach a price to any booking type you offer.
-The slot only locks in after payment goes through, which means no held calendars for clients who never actually pay.
+Lunacal connects with Stripe or PayPal in just a couple of clicks, and once that is done, you can attach a price to any booking type you offer.
+The slot only locks in after the payment goes through, which means no held calendars for clients who never actually pay.

 Example: For a 1 hour business strategy call, I would set the price at 250 USD with full upfront payment.
 For new clients, I would create a code FIRST50 that takes 50 USD off the first session.
 Returning clients book at full price, new ones get the discount, and the entire payment flow happens before the meeting is even confirmed.